 For a lot of people in the UK, Strictly Come Dancing marks the start of autumn.
-But with the COVID-19 pandemic affecting so many classic TV shows, viewers have been concerned about whether Strictly Come Dancing will return in 2020, and what it would look like if so.
+But with the COVID-19 pandemic affecting so many classic TV shows, viewers were concerned about whether Strictly Come Dancing will return in 2020, and what it would look like if so.
 The show has been described as the jewel in the BBC’s crown and between the live audience, celebrity couples, and judges, it has so many components.
 But will it have to change to compensate for the lockdown rules or will they just cancel it all together?

 Speculation around whether or not Strictly would return for its 18th season began towards the end of March, with fans becoming worried after a number of BBC shows, including Eastenders and Peaky Blinders, announced changes to their airing schedule in light of COVID-19.